NigelHargraves/eleventy-base-blog-cohort7/posts/Loops, Arrays and Objects - Practical lesson tasks.md

 ## Task 1 - Shopping Cart

-We are going to be using an array of objects provided as a simple shopping cart example.
-We need to work out the total cost of the items in the shopping cart.
+We are going to be using an array of objects provided as a simple shopping cart example, We need to work out the total cost of the items in the shopping cart.

 Part 1